parlaynu/pi-cam-tools/Readme.md

 By default, images are read from the camera and smoothed with the smoothing algorithm, and a contrast or focus measure calculated with the focus algorithm.
 There are a few available in the code - check the module to find them.

-if an `imgdir` is specified, the images are read from disk.
+If an `imgdir` is specified, the images are read from disk.